 This one may be obvious, but thin layers dry more quickly, so if you’re facing highly humid conditions that will slow down the drying process, this is one way you can combat it.
 In the spirit of full disclosure, painting thin layers will require additional coats, but you’ll be more pleased with the outcome overall.

-- Heating up styrofoam: What you need to know
+- Can water in an electrical outlet start a fire?
+What you need to know